ondemandenv/www/README.md

    2) Can require multiple commits and multiple deployments across multiple repos for a single change.
    3) Too many repeats in yamls across many files and repos, complexity grows exponentially.
    4) Certain files can easily reach thousands of lines, making it not scalable/sustainable
-3) New techologies are emerging every day.
-    1) Keeping up is difficult. developers need to isolated environment with all dependencies can take significant effort to maintain.
-    2) Using/Integrating is risky.

 ## Philosophy & Goals
 1) For a distributed systems like SOA/microservice, each service needs multiple environment/versions, so that